Willamette Mission State Park: History

 The park is the site of the Willamette Mission, established in 1834 by Jason Lee, who traveled to the area to convert Native Americans in the Oregon Country to Christianity.
 The missionaries built a one-room house that served as a school, chapel, hospital, and living quarters.
 They later added onto the house and built a barn.
-In September 1837, more missionaries arrived and built a blacksmith shop, granary, and a hospital, and a building that doubled as a school and a dining hall; the ensuing settlement became known as Mission Bottom.
+In September 1837, more missionaries arrived and built a blacksmith shop, granary, hospital, and a building that doubled as a school and a dining hall; the ensuing settlement became known as Mission Bottom.
 The mission later moved in 1840 to Salem (known then as Chemeketa).
 In a flood in 1861, the mission site was extensively damaged, and the Willamette River changed its course.
 The mission site is listed on the National Register of Historic Places as the "Willamette Station Site, Methodist Mission in Oregon".
 A "ghost structure" marks the location of the mission.